Everything You Need to Know About Visiting the Keukenhof With Kids

 WHISPER BOAT RIDES

 Near the windmill, you can board a whisper boat for a 45-minute ride around the tulip fields just outside the garden.
 This is a unique way to see the fields and the boat ride is a fun novelty for kids.
 The tulip fields are bright and colorful and this is a unique perspective on them.
-Adult tickets cost €8 and a child’s ticket (ages 4-11) is €4.
+Adult tickets cost €10 and a child’s ticket (ages 4-11) is €5.
+You can book this in advance when you buy your tickets online.

 EAT A STROOPWAFEL